 Its ISO code is SC.

 Seychelles has a mean elevation of 0 m above sea level.
-Its lowest elevation is Indian Ocean.
-Its highest elevation is Morne Seychellois which is 905m above tall.

 It has a tropical climate with a summer rainy season from May to December and a winter dry season from December to April.
 Its terrain is volcanic with a narrow coastal strip and a rocky interior.

 Seychelles has a population of 93,186 making it the 197th largest in the world.

 Seychellois Creole is the official and most widely spoken language; English and French are also official.
 The ethnic groups are reported as a mixture of French, African, Indian, Chinese, and Arab.
 The majority of the population identifies as Roman Catholic.

 The dialing code for the country is 248.

 Seychelles is an independent country.
 It gained independence from the United Kingdom in 1976.
 Its constitution was last ratified in 1993.